 Irish Wedding Veil or head-dress

 That’s the next choice facing the bride.
 Traditionally Irish brides would have favored a garland of wildflowers typically Lavender to be worn in their hair.
 Whichever the bride’s choice she must never put her own veil or head-dress on as this is considered very unlucky.

 The Weddings Rings

 The ceremony over the bride and groom leave the Church traditionally to the sound of pipes.
-In days gone by a family member or a friend of the family who could play the bagpipes would play as the happy couple left the Church and also at the reception afterwards which would have once been held in the bride’s parent’s house.
-To-day, couple’s usually hold their reception in a hotel or hires a hall depending on what the budget will stretch to.
-However, the bride must travel a different way than she traveled to the church as this symbolizes the fresh start to her new life.
+In days gone by a family member or a friend of the family who could play the bagpipes would play as the happy couple left the Church and also at the reception afterward which would have once been held in the bride’s parent’s house.
+To-day, couples usually hold their reception in a hotel or hires a hall depending on what the budget will stretch too.
+However, the bride must travel a different way than she traveled to the church as this symbolizes the fresh start of her new life.

 Blessings & toasts for an Irish Wedding

 As the guests congratulate the happy couple the first person to offer their congratulations to the bride must be a man.
 It’s very unlucky for a woman to do this so traditionally a male member of the groom’s family will be the first to congratulate the bride and welcome her to the family.

 The merriment begins.
 Everybody is given a drink from mead in days of old to Champagne or sparkling wine to-day to raise and toast the health of the bride and groom.
 There are many different toasts and sayings recited at weddings for example:

 May there always be work for your hands to do

 May your purse always hold a coin or two